Skip to contents

 wild_type

-Wild type amino acid.
-Accepted values are IUPAC single-letter amino acid (e.g. D for Aspartic acid) and "*" for stop codon.
+Character: (optional) Wild-type amino acid.
+Accepted values are IUPAC single-letter amino acid codes and "*" for a stop codon.
 You can supply up to 20 values.

 alternative_sequence

-Alternative amino acid.
-Accepted values are IUPAC single-letter amino acid (e.g. D for Aspartic acid) and "*" for stop codon and "-" for deletion.
+Character: (optional) Alternative amino acid.
+Accepted values are IUPAC single-letter amino acid codes, "*" for a stop codon, and "-" for a deletion.
 You can supply up to 20 values.

 location

-A valid amino acid range (e.g. 10-25) within the sequence range where the variation occurs.
-You can supply up to 20 values.
+Character: (optional) A valid amino acid range (e.g. 10-25) within the sequence where the variation occurs.

 disease

-Human disease that are associated with a sequence variation.
-Accepted values are disease name (e.g. Alzheimer disease 18), partial disease name (Alzheimer) and/or disease acronym (e.g. AD).
-You can supply up to 20 values.
+Character: (optional) Human disease associated with a sequence variation.
+Accepted values are a disease name (e.g. Alzheimer disease 18), partial disease name (Alzheimer), or disease acronym (e.g. AD).

 omim